Health, Physical Health

 Blount Disease:

-Blount disease also targets the growth plate at the top of the tibia.
+Blount disease also targets the growth plate at the top.
 When too much weight or mechanical stress pushes on it, the inner part of the plate slows down.
 But the outer part keeps growing normally.
-The result?
-The tibia starts bowing outward instead of growing straight.

 This condition shows up in toddlers (infantile form) and sometimes in teenagers too.
 Mild cases respond to bracing.
 Severe cases need surgery.